Fix: Windows 10/11 temporary files will not delete

 Users tried various methods to clean temporary files: ranging from running the Disk CleanupWizard to performing clean boots and drive error searches, but nothing worked.

-If you’re having trouble deleting temporary files on your Windows 10 computer, follow the steps listed below to solve this problem.
+If you’re having trouble deleting temporary files on your Windows 10 computer, follow the below steps to solve this problem.

 Temporary files can take a lot of space on your PC, and according to users, sometimes you might have issues removing these files.
 Speaking of issues, these are some problems that users reported:

-- Can’t delete temporary Internet files Windows 10 – If you’re unable to delete temporary Internet files, you might be able to do that using DiskCleanup tool.
+• Can’t delete temporary Internet files Windows 10 – If you’re unable to delete temporary Internet files, you might be able to do that using the DiskCleanup tool.

-- Disk Cleanup won’t delete temporary Internet files – If you can’t delete temporary Internet files with Disk Cleanup tool, you might be able to fix the problem by using a third-party application.
+• Disk Cleanup won’t delete/not deleting temporary Internet files – If Disk Cleanup is not deleting files, you might be able to fix the problem by using a third-party application.

 1. Delete the files manually

-This issue related to temporary files has been plaguing users for more than a year, yet Microsoft hasn’t rolled out any official fixes to solve this problem, as users well remark:
+This issue related to temporary files has been plaguing users for more than a year, yet Microsoft hasn’t rolled out any official fixes to solve this problem, as users will remark:

 This forum is a year old now with many followers all with the same problem and no one from Microsoft has stepped forward with a solution that actually works.
 So I do not believe you when you say “We will be glad to assist you.”